mgai/nodejs-mastercourse-learning/rest-api-homework-assignment-2/README.md

 As such, we need to make sure the Meta data for SEO.

-The link would be `http://localhost:3000/items`
+The link would be `http://localhost:3000/items` or `https://localhost:3001/items`

 #### Shopping cart